Joan Licup provides 10 Natural Treatments to Prevent Anemia.

 6. Eat Food Enriched with Iron and Protein

 Lean red meat is an available source of iron and protein since this edible flesh is derived from agricultural animals.
 To have a healthy choice of meat, make sure to choose organically produced meat.
-How will you know if it is an organic meat?
-Usually, agricultural animals are fed with grass and healthy food, hence, the organic products are produced.
+How will you know if it is organic meat?
+Usually, agricultural animals are fed with grass and healthy food, hence, organic products are produced.

 7. Boost Your Immune System through Probiotics

 Probiotics are good and live bacteria constituting healthy components for your digestive system.
 Probiotic products are sufficient to keep your gut and spleen healthy.
-In this way, the individual may prevent having diseases which might cause internal bleeding, infections, and disorders.
+In this way, the individual may prevent having diseases that might cause internal bleeding, infections, and disorders.

 8. Eat Fermented Foods

-The fermented foods contain natural probiotics which promote healthy gut, spleen, and stomach.
+The fermented foods contain natural probiotics which promote a healthy gut, spleen, and stomach.
 It helps supply the gut, spleen, and stomach with healthy microorganisms to absorb nutrients efficiently such as B-vitamins, iron, zinc, copper, cadmium, folic acid, and more.
 Keeping your digestive tract, gut, and spleen healthy will help your body tolerate any infections and diseases.

 9. Add Liver to Your Meal